Serapion-GmbH/steplore-documentation/content/faq.md

 ---
 title: "FAQ"
-metaTitle: "Frequently Asked Questions - StepLore"
+metaTitle: "Frequently Asked Questions - Steplore"
-metaDescription: "Common questions and answers about StepLore"
+metaDescription: "Common questions and answers about Steplore"
 ---

-# StepLore – Frequently Asked Questions (FAQ)
+# Steplore – Frequently Asked Questions (FAQ)

-This FAQ is intended for official public communication and provides both functional and technical clarity about how StepLore works.
+This FAQ is intended for official public communication and provides both functional and technical clarity about how Steplore works.

 ---

 # General

-### What is StepLore?
+### What is Steplore?

-StepLore is a Chrome browser extension that records real browser workflows and automatically converts them into structured documentation.
+Steplore is a Chrome browser extension that records real browser workflows and automatically converts them into structured documentation.

 It generates: